-Employee Management Advisory Committees FREQUENTLY ASKED QUESTIONS
+Labour Management Committees FREQUENTLY ASKED QUESTIONS

-What is an Employee Management Advisory Committee?
-These committees are often known as Labour Management teams or committees in unionized environments.
+1) What is a Labour Management Committee?
+These committees, which were previously called Employee Management Advisory Committees, are typical within unionized environments.
 Your committee will be made up of representatives from MAHCP's membership (including volunteer frontline allied health professionals and an MAHCP Labour Relations Officer) and representatives from your employer's management and/or Human Resources teams.